Mihara/lotw-trust/README.md

 ### General caveats

 I am not a cryptographer, I am a sociologist.
 Golang is not my best language, it's just the one that got me the result the quickest, while still allowing to easily make a cross-platform tool.

-As a result, it's not idiot proof even to my lax standards, not well written, has nondescript error messages, and is in general unpolished.
+As a result, it's rather unpolished.

 I am also not certain I fully understand what I am doing.
 The way I use standard cryptographic primitives could be laughably wrong and I wouldn't know without someone else telling me.